-The value of liquid assets held by a household is taken from the WAS and includes current accounts, joint accounts, cash ISAs, and savings accounts, see appendix for more details.
+The value of liquid assets held by a household is taken from the WAS and includes current accounts, joint accounts, cash ISAs, savings accounts and national savings products, see appendix for more details.

 Essential household expenditure is under pinned by the LCFS.
 This uses non-discretionary spending classifications, based on those used by the Australian Bureau of Statistics (ABS)6, to calculate a household's essential expenditure.
 The average household spending of the essential spending categories is calculated by income decile group and applied to the expenditure categories which have been imputed on to the WAS households.
-Further detail of the used classification has been provided in the Error!
-Reference source not found.
+Further detail of the used classification has been provided in the appendix